pragtich/pragtich.github.com-nanoc/content/kippycam/OpenWRT system logs.md

 	> /etc/init.d/boot restart

 That's it.
-A lot larger log file.
+A lot larger log file is being kept on the USB stick.

+Another idea would be to add a network syslog server.
+Maybe later.